 Enrollment and Registration

-A schedule of courses for the coming term and registration information are available on the TU website.
-Only students admitted to a graduate program without conditions may register for 700- and 800-level courses except with special permission from the Registrar’s Office.
+A schedule of courses for the coming term and registration information is available on the TU website.
+Only students admitted to a graduate program without conditions may register for 700- and 800-level courses except with special permission from the graduate program director.

 Deferred Registration after Admission

 Students admitted to most degree programs may defer registration for initial courses for up to one academic year, with the consent of the graduate program director.
 If enrollment in courses does not occur within one academic year, or the student does not inform University Admissions of another starting date, the applicant’s records will be removed from the program by the Registrar’s Office and the student must reapply for future enrollment.

 - Students are expected to attend all classes.
 Consistent attendance offers the most effective opportunity for students to understand concepts, materials and expectations of those courses in which they are enrolled.
 Although some courses do not use attendance as a criterion for grading, there are others where in-class participation is an integral part of the course.
 Examples include, but are not limited to, seminars and courses that require public speaking, laboratories, language learning, group discussion and student teaching.
 Frequent absences from these types of courses, whether excused or unexcused, may affect the final grade.
 Faculty members who use absences as a factor in grading must explain in the course syllabus what effect even an excused absence might have on the evaluation of a student’s work.

 - It is the policy of TU to excuse absences of students for the following reasons: